Malagueta pepper

-Malagueta pepper ([mɐlɐˈɡetɐ]), a variety of Capsicum frutescens, is a type of chili pepper widely used in Brazil, the Caribbean, Portugal, Mozambique, Angola, and São Tomé and Príncipe.
+Malagueta pepper ([mɐlɐˈɡetɐ]), a variety of Capsicum frutescens, is a type of chili pepper widely used in the Portuguese-speaking world (Portugal, Brazil, Mozambique, Angola, Cape Verde, and São Tomé and Príncipe) and the Caribbean.
 It got its name from the unrelated melegueta pepper, an African spice from Guinea which is a member of the ginger family.

-The malagueta pepper is a small, tapered chili that rates at about 5 cm (2 in) in length.
+The malagueta pepper is a small, tapered chili that grows to about 5 cm (2 in) in length.
 It has a range of 60,000 to 100,000 Scoville units.

 Nomenclature

 Two sizes are seen in markets, which sometimes have different names: the smaller ones are called malaguetinha in Brazil, and as piri piri (a Swahili name) in Mozambique and in Portugal, though this name is now also used for a newer, derived African cultivar, the piri piri pepper), while the larger ones are called malagueta in both Brazil and Portugal.
 They are not different varieties, just peppers of different maturities from the same plant.
 It is also known in Angola by the names of jindungo, ndongo, nedungo, and pripíri in various local languages.
-In Cape Verde, malagueta is called m'lagueta and margueta in the Criola language.
+In Cape Verde, malagueta is called m'lagueta and margueta in the Capeverdean language.

+Some botanical and culinary writers continue to confuse malagueta chili and melegueta pepper due simply to their similar names.